Azure/FTALive-Sessions/content/ai/azure-openai/en/readme.md

 <img src='./images/openai_models.png' width=900 />

+<!Note>
+Information from OpenAI on models can be found [here](https://platform.openai.com/docs/model-index-for-researchers) Models referred to as "GPT 3.5"
+GPT-3.5 series is a series of models that was trained on a blend of text and code from before Q4 2021.
+The following models are in the GPT-3.5 series:

+1. code-davinci-002 is a base model, so good for pure code-completion tasks
+2. text-davinci-002 is an InstructGPT model based on code-davinci-002
+3. text-davinci-003 is an improvement on text-davinci-002

 ### **Prompts & Completions**
 The completions endpoint is the core component of the API service.
 This API provides access to the model's text-in, text-out interface.
 Users simply need to provide an input prompt containing the English text command, and the model will generate a text completion.